Polyurethane: The Ultimate Guide

 Polyurethane coving is produced through a modern process known as injection moulding, where liquid polyurethane is injected into pre-made moulds to create a desired shape.
 Once cured, the mouldings are hardened and ready for use.
 The resulting product is not only durable but also retains any details, making it an excellent substitute if plaster coving isn’t available.
 This manufacturing process also ensures consistency in quality and dimensions, providing a perfect fit every time.

-Key Benefits of Polyurethane Coving
+Key Limitations of Polyurethane Coving

 Moisture and Chemical Resistance